Skip to content

 Existing Ports (Already In Place)

-• Driver (db.py) — database execution abstraction.
-Adapters: AsyncpgDriver, AsyncpgPoolDriver, PsycopgDriver.
+• Driver (pgqueuer.ports.driver) — database execution abstraction.
+Methods: fetch, execute, add_listener, notify.
+Adapters: AsyncpgDriver, AsyncpgPoolDriver, PsycopgDriver, SyncPsycopgDriver, and the in-memory driver.

-• TracingProtocol (tracing.py) — distributed tracing.
-Adapters: LogfireTracing, SentryTracing.
+• TracingProtocol (pgqueuer.ports.tracing) — distributed tracing.
+Adapters: LogfireTracing, SentryTracing, OpenTelemetryTracing.

 Dependency Injection Pattern